-Run the below query in Log Activity to see if there are any scans initiated:
+Run the following query in Log Activity to see if there are any scans initiated:

 Select "Product" as 'Product', "Scan ID" as 'Scan ID', "Scan Result ID" as 'Scan Result ID', "Scan History ID" as 'History ID', "Scan Name" as 'Scan Name', "Scan Type" as 'Scan Type', "Scan description" as 'Scan description', "Scan Status" as 'Scan Status', "Scan Targets" as 'Scan Targets', "Note" as 'Note', "Redirect URL" as 'Redirect URL' from events where LOGSOURCETYPENAME(devicetype) = 'Tenable' AND QIDNAME(qid) NOT IN ('Tenable Message', 'Unknown') AND "Scan ID" is not null ORDER BY devicetime DESC LIMIT 1000 LAST 7 DAYS.

-- If this query result returns the events, open any event and check if all of the CEP are getting extracted.
-If the query returns nothing, or CEPs are not getting parsed, check the After upgrading from v2.0.0 (QRadar app framework v1 app) to v3.0.0 (QRadar app framework v2), unable to launch scan, unable to populate offense notes in the backend. troubleshooting topic in this document.
+- If this query result returns the events, open any event and check if all of the CEPs are getting extracted.
+If the query returns nothing, or CEPs are not getting parsed, check the After upgrading from v2.0.0 (QRadar app framework v1 app) to v3.0.0 (QRadar app framework v2), unable to launch scan, unable to populate offense notes in the back end. troubleshooting topic in this document.